 tapered set.
 A tapered set is a die string that is designed and manufactured to make a bull block machine run optimally by homogenizing the temperatures in each soap box.
 Learn more about Esteves tapered sets here>

 TC die.
 TC dies are wire drawing dies with a tungsten carbide blank inside.
 Tungsten carbide, abbreviated as WC or TC, also called cemented carbide, hardmetal or widia, is a metal matrix composite.
 Tungsten carbide particles are the aggregate, and metallic cobalt serves as the matrix.
 It is a non-oxidizing ceramic that can withstand high temperatures while maintaining hardness comparable to corundum or sapphire.
-TC dies are typically avialabe from 0.127mm (.005”) and larger.
+TC dies are typically available from .005” (0.127mm) and larger.
 Compare with PCD die, SSCD die, and ND die.
 Learn more about carbide dies here>

-thermally stable PCD.
-Polycrystalline diamond (PCD) where its metallic binder has been leached out.
-The binder is a required part of the PCD manufacturing process to bind the diamond powder while sintering with high pressure and high temperature.
+thermally stable non-supported PCD.
+Polycrystalline diamond (PCD) without a tungsten carbide support ring and without a metallic binder among the diamond grains.
+The metal binder is a required part of the PCD manufacturing process.
+The binder does not act like a glue to hold the diamond particles together.
+Its purpose is to encourage the diamond particles to grow into each other during the extremely high pressure and temperature sintering process.
+After the sintering process the metal binder is removed using an acid leaching process.
 Removing the binder increases the PCD blanks maximum operating temperature to 562°F (850°C).
-Compare with non-thermally stable and supported PCD.
+Compare with non-supported metal filled and supported PCD.
 Find thermally-table PCD blank specifications here>

 tungsten carbide die.
 See preferred term TC die.